untwisted/untwisted/BOOK.md

 Sum: 4
 ~~~

-It creates a new handle named 'on_add' and maps it to the event 'add'.
+It creates a new handle named on_add and maps it to the event 'add'.

 ### Passing additional arguments to handles